How to Create a Compelling Character Arc

 One client shared his story of growing up in an impoverished community which lacked running water and electricity.
 He had a happy childhood, but there were many challenges and a lot of conflict.
 As he grew up, he overcame many obstacles.
 By the end of the book, he found his way to America and became a successful entrepreneur.
 The story is powerful, riveting, and relatable to many.
 Not surprisingly, this book is currently being made into a movie.

 A few tips for a successful character arc

 Tip #1: Conflict is key

 Any story worth reading will start off with a bang (ie: it will throw the protagonist into a heap of trouble early on).
 Honestly, I always do my best to drop my readers into the deep end of the pool so that they have to tread water to keep up.

 Now, in order to produce this kind of an effect on your reader, you need to create conflict throughout your book.
 Your main character needs to struggle and fight his way through whatever circumstance life throws at him.
-Sometimes this conflict can be quiet; perhaps it comes in the form of a disagreement.
-Or it can be splashy, like the beginning of a war or an invasion.
+Sometimes this conflict can be quiet because perhaps it comes in the form of a disagreement.
+Or it can be splashy, as the beginning of a war or an invasion.
 A story without conflict will become a book that collects dust in a forgotten thrift store.

 Tip #2: Develop strong characters

 Your goal is to create a main character your reader will want to follow.
 This can be difficult if she isn’t well developed.
 You must introduce your main character to the reader early on and make her intriguing and captivating.
 Firstly, give her strong characteristics.
 Then, be clear and certain in your presentation of her attributes and personality.